COMMISSIONS

 Commission Availability

-I accept a limited number of commissions each year.
-Availability varies depending on size, complexity, and time of year.
+Since I accept a limited number of commissions each year, availability varies depending on size and complexity.

 Ready to Begin?